102 Steps | How to Be a Successful Real Estate Agent [Comprehensive Guide]

 14. Make a list of your standards

 Standards are “policy”.
-They are are your non negotiable way of doing business.
+They are your non-negotiable way of doing business.
 From day one, it’s a good idea to have a written standard on how you will do business.
 This can be extended as you grow.
 The truth is, your standards are formed by what you regularly tolerate from yourself and others.
 Hold those standards high.

 15. Pick a Calendar to “live by”

 This may sound like a simple task, but it’s not.
 Many of us use multiple calendars from paper to digital.
 Some don’t use a real calendar at all.
 Let me help you here.
-A post it note is not a calendared event.
-Best way to start your business is to remember a couple of things.
+A post-it note is not a calendared event.
+The best way to start your business is to remember a couple of things.